-The Lone Star State is known for more than its fantastic BBQ and southern hospitality.
+The Lone Star State has fantastic BBQ, southern hospitality, and gorgeous trees.
 The landscape changes in each area of Texas, but a few things remain the same, including the beautiful trees.
-Some trees prefer one area over another, but, all in all, the most common Texas tree species can be found in several areas of Texas.
+Some trees prefer one area over another, but, all in all, the most common Texas tree species thrive in several areas of Texas.

 When speaking of Texas trees, we have to start with the live oak.
 They are as majestic as the state of Texas itself and wildly popular.

 With their massive stature and wide canopy, it’s no wonder that Texans love this shade-giving beauty.
-Live oaks are long-lived, strong, and provide shelter to wildlife.
+Live oaks live a very long time.
+They are strong and sturdy trees, and they provide shelter to a wide variety of Texas wildlife.

 Unfortunately, these beautiful trees are susceptible to oak wilt disease.
 Many Central Texas municipalities restrict oak tree pruning and removal from Feb – Jun to limit the spread of Oak Wilt.